chendumpling/leaderboard-generator/README.md

-# Discord Leaderboard Generator
+# Markdown Leaderboard Generator
-Generates a discord leaderboard table from a text file
+Generates a markdown leaderboard table from a text file

 ## Summary